-As demonstrated in the example, writing covered call options on common stocks lowers the variability of potential returns and can enhance returns in three of four stock price performance scenarios (down, flat or moderately up).
-Only when the stock price at expiration exceeds the sum of the premium received and the option exercise price would the stock-plus-call strategy be expected to provide lower returns than the underlying stock.
-The amount of downside protection afforded by the strategy in declining stock scenarios is limited, however, to the amount of option premium received.
-If the stock price declines in an amount greater than the option premium, the Fund will incur a net loss.
+Writing S&P 500® call options can lower the variability of potential return outcomes and can enhance returns in three of four market performance scenarios (down, flat or moderately up).
+Only when the level of the S&P 500® at option expiration exceeds the sum of the premium received and the option exercise price would the buy-write strategy be expected to provide lower returns than the stock portfolio-only alternative.
+The amount of downside protection afforded by the buy-write strategy in declining market scenarios is limited, however, to the amount of option premium received.
+If the S&P 500® declines by an amount greater than the option premium, the buy-write strategy would generate an investment loss.
+The Fund's returns from implementing a buy-write strategy using S&P 500® call options will also be substantially affected by the performance of the portfolio of stocks held versus the S&P 500®.